 Simplify the fraction by eliminating the greatest common factor shared by the numerator and denominator.
 To do this, list the factors of each number and factor out the largest shared number.

 In this case, the factors of 4 are 1, 2 and 4, and the factors of 6 are 1, 2, 3 and 6.
 Both numbers have 1 and 2 as factors, with 2 being the greatest factor.

 Eliminating 2 from both the numerator and denominator results in (4 ÷ 2) / (6 ÷ 2), which becomes 2/3.

 TL;DR (Too Long; Didn't Read)

-To check you answer, write the fractions with common denominators and compare the numerators.
+To check your answer, write the fractions with common denominators and compare the numerators.
 The example fractions of 1/2, 2/3 and 3/4 with common denominators become 6/12, 8/12 and 9/12.
-The numerator 8 is between 6 and 9, so the fraction is between the other two.
+The numerator 8 is between 6 and 9, so the fraction you created – 8/12, or 2/3 when simplified – is between the two fractions you started with.